su-ntu-ctp/5m-data-2.5-data-warehouse/lesson.md

 ### Preparation

-We will be using the `bde` environment and google cloud account for this lesson.
+Create the conda environment based on the `environment.yml` file.
+We will also be using google cloud (for which the account was created in the previous unit) in this lesson.

 ### Lesson Overview

 This lesson introduces data warehouse, ingestion model and dimensional modeling.
-It also contains hands-on dimensional modeling with dbt and BigQuery.
+It also contains hands-on _Transform_ part of ELT (dimensional modeling) with `dbt` and `BigQuery`.

 ---